 This is a first: Taco Bell is adding a custom red wine produced in Ontario to its menu on September 16 — and it will only be available in Canada.

 Taco Bell’s Jalapeño Noir was created to pair with its Toasted Cheesy Chalupa: a tortilla shell covered in toasted six-month-aged cheddar and filled with beef, lettuce, tomatoes, more cheese, and, of course, “reduced fat” sour cream.
-In a press release released yesterday, the fast food chain explains that the chalupa’s “rich taste and crunchy texture” complement the wine’s notes of wild strawberry, cherry and beetroot.
+In a press release released yesterday, the fast food chain explains that the chalupa’s “rich taste and crunchy texture” complement the wine’s wild strawberry, cherry and beetroot notes.

 “Wine and cheese are simply meant to be together, so launching a new wine to go with the craveable, cheddary Toasted Cheesy Chalupa made perfect sense,” Kat Garcia, Director of Brand Marketing at Taco Bell Canada, is quoted saying in the same press release.